rmit-fwp-s2-2021/s3677701-a3/README.md

 # s3677701-a3
-Further Web Programming Exam for semeser 2 2021
+Further Web Programming Exam for semeser 2 2021.
+This is a meal plan generator.
+This app was developed in 12 hours.

 ## Only "Anything" and "Vegan" meal types are implemented.